-The Below six “Quality Keys” are there where do we need to test with real devices to get the correct functioning of the application:
+The Below six “Quality Keys” are there where we need to test with real devices to get the correct functioning of the application:

-For memory checks, Quality Analysts and developers cannot rely on the emulators or simulators.
+For memory checks, Quality Analysts and developers cannot rely on emulators or simulators.
 In emulators, the memory always depends on computer optimization.
-However, in real devices, that depends upon how much memory the device allocated or left.
+However, in real devices, that depends upon how much memory the device is allocated or left.